Clay County Residential Master Building Permit Program for Repetitive Home Construction

 For each site-specific application, submit:

-1. Completed site-specific permit application with AMP number, model, elevation, and garage style.
+1. Completed site-specific permit application with the AMP number, model, elevation, and garage style.

 • FEMA flood zone and base flood elevation